beamPacer/DecisionMaker/README.md

 ## Current status

-The app is in beta through TestFlight, and seems to work properly on phones, pads, and macs (built for iPad).
+The app is in beta through TestFlight, and is currently feature-complete according to original project specs.

-Other things to consider before go-live:
-- iCloud storage for sharing decisions across devices (need to decide on final app name before implementation due to the importance of having a final bundle ID)
-- Localization into other languages than English

 ## Coding Philosophy